bannatech/tisc/ExamplePrograms/README.md

 TODO: Implement some kind of variables / defines

-TODO: Hardcoded string constant meta-instruction

 ### Structure

-Each assembly line must start with either a comment,
+Each assembly line must start with either a comment:

 	#Some words